It’s the little things you do. It’s when you tell the truth in a lying, thieving, cheating world.

 AntiMarketing is Truth:

-Most people don’t love marketing.
+People don’t love marketing.
+They love buying.

 They don’t love marketing for a living either.

-What they do love much more is buying.
+What they really love is buying.

 No one needs to teach you how to buy.